Go Short 2019: new competitions for Music Video and VR!

 The official selection – chosen in collaboration with Job de Wit (Music Journalist and presentor of Fullscreen) – qualifies for the Go Short Award for Best International Music Video or the Go Short Award for Best Dutch Music Video, awarded by an international jury panel.
 Go Short is also organising a program for professionals, and hopes to be an annual platform for the music video industry in the Netherlands.

 Go Short is taking the short film out of the cinema with the VR competition.
 The successful exhibition of VR films in a specially equipped VR Dome during the last edition will have a worthy sequel in next years VR Competition.
 The festival considers VR to be an important and equivalent type of film within the short film world.
 This unique competition in the Netherlands, which is exclusively aimed at 360º VR-films, goes well with the innovative personality of the festival.
 The winner will receive the Go Short VR Award.

-Movies can now be submitted.
-For both competitions the deadline is December 7, 2018.
+For both competitions the deadline for submission is December 7, 2018.